haingo-raz/AWS-face-recognition-system/README.md

 ## About

 This project is a face recognition based attendance system that works with stored/recorded video.
 It is mostly recommended in a class setting, but it can be used in other places such as an office or a social event.
 Upon a video upload, the attendance operation will be triggered and the attendance log will be displayed on the front end of the website.
-A list of registered individuals is also displayed on the website.
-Furthermore, a person can be removed from the list.
+Students can be registered in and deleted from the system.

 ## Aim
 - This research aims to improve conventional attendance systems at Universities using recent technology.